Re: Pasolini

-Re: Pasolini is a double album by Italian pianist Stefano Battaglia, recorded in 2005 and released in 2007 on the ECM label.
-The album, with jazz instrumentation, is dedicated to the figure of filmmaker and writer Pier Paolo Pasolini.
-The cover artwork features a still from the film, The Gospel According to Matthew (1964), considered one of his masterworks.
+Re: Pasolini is a double album by Italian jazz pianist Stefano Battaglia, recorded in 2005 and released on ECM in 2007, and is dedicated to the figure of filmmaker and writer Pier Paolo Pasolini.
+The cover artwork features a still from the film The Gospel According to Matthew (1964), considered one of his masterworks.

 The compositions

 The album is split over two discs: the first one features a well-planned, slow-tempo track list; the second shows more subdued and improvised hues, and the pieces become more lackadaisical.